isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 Migrating YANG Data From a Prior Sysrepo Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Shut down ``kea-netconf``.
+1. Shut down :iscman:`kea-netconf`.
 This ensures that backups for both datastores
 are done at the same configuration state and that no change happens between exporting them.

 2. Make data backups for all YANG modules, with one XML for each datastore.